What is the difference between SCADA and HMI?Learn the difference between a SCADA system and an HMI.

 Even our SCADA systems will typically involve an HMI.
 HMIs are usually connected to one machine or process and are able to monitor and control certain functions of that machine or process.

-I hope this video has helped you.
+I hope this video has helped you understand the difference between HMI and SCADA.
 Make sure to check back later for more awesome videos!

 Thank you, as always, for reading, watching and diving into the discussion with kindness and passion.